RubenEschauzier/phd-symposium-2024-eswc/content/literature.review.md

 Learned query optimizers in relational databases literature [](cite:cites yu2020reinforcement, marcus2021bao) are currently witnessing a surge in interest.
 These optimizing agents are trained using reinforcement learning, enabling them to train in an online setting.
 The first step involves converting queries into numeric vectors containing information crucial for query planning.
-Featurization approaches span from one-hot encoding join predicates (Marcus et al., 2018) to leveraging advanced graph neural networks on the query graph (cite:cites yu2020reinforcement)
+Featurization approaches span from one-hot encoding join predicates (Marcus et al., 2018) to leveraging advanced graph neural networks on the query graph [](cite:cites yu2020reinforcement)
 The second step entails greedily constructing a join plan that minimizes the predicted query execution cost or latency.
 To predict query execution latency, [ReJOIN](cite:cites marcus2018deep) employs a feed-forward neural network, while more recent works [](cite:cites yu2020reinforcement, marcus2021bao) utilize tree-based neural networks to accommodate the inherent tree structure of join plans.
 Finally, the query is executed, and the latency is recorded.